Category: House Refurbishment

 Green Oak Barn Extension | Architects for the Cotswolds | forrester architects

-forresterarchitects has been tasked with refurbishing and extending the Coach House, a detached stone house located within the Cotswolds Area of Outstanding Natural Beauty (AONB).
+A green oak barn extension has been added as part of the refurbishment of the Coach House, a detached stone house located within the Cotswolds Area of Outstanding Natural Beauty (AONB).
 The property boasts several charming features, including stone fireplaces, exposed stone walls, timber beams, and stone window seats.
 However, a full interior refurbishment is required, and a Green Oak extension will be added to the rear of the Coach House.

 forresterarchitects drew inspiration from the surrounding area’s light industrial and agricultural forms to create a simple, sustainable extension that complements the existing structure.
 The new addition will feature a sustainable drainage solution for surface water, which will utilise natural drainage techniques to collect, treat, store, and slowly release stormwater into the environment.
 The Green Oak barn extension will be designed with the key principles of sustainability and environmental responsibility in mind.
 The extension will be in harmony with the surrounding area, featuring a timber clad roof and utilising local materials such as Cotswold stone.
 The project will provide a well-proportioned building that seamlessly blends the old with the new.